-Simon Dobson is Professor of Computer Science in the School of Computer Science at the University of St Andrews.
+Simon Dobson is Professor of Computer Science and Head of School in the School of Computer Science at the University of St Andrews.
 He works on complex and sensor systems, especially on sensor analytics and the modelling of complex processes.
 His research has generated over 150 internationally peer-reviewed publications, driven by leadership roles in research grants worth over EUR30M — most recently as part of a £5M EPSRC-funded programme grant in the Science of Sensor Systems Software.
-He has served, amongst other activities, as programme and general chairs for the IEEE International Conference on Autonomic Computing; as an associate editor of ACM Transactions on Autonomous and Adaptive Systems; as a member of UKCRC, the expert committee on UK computing research; as the chair of the BCS Distinguished Dissertations PhD award panel; and on the programme committees of a wide range of leading international conferences and specialised workshops.
+He has served, amongst other activities, as programme and general chairs for the IEEE International Conference on Autonomic Computing; as an associate editor of ACM Transactions on Autonomous and Adaptive Systems; as a member of UKCRC, the expert committee on UK computing research; as the chair of the BCS Distinguished PhD Dissertations award panel; and on the programme committees of a wide range of leading international conferences and specialised workshops.
 He was a director and vice-president of the European Research Consortium for Informatics and Mathematics from 2006 — 2009, and has served on a number of national and EU committees and strategic initiatives.

 Simon has previously worked at the UK STFC‘s Rutherford Appleton Laboratory; at Trinity College Dublin and UCD Dublin in Ireland; and was also the founder and CEO of Aurium, a research-led Dublin-based start-up company.
-He holds a BSc from the University of Newcastle upon Tyne and DPhil from the University of York, both in computer science, is a Chartered Fellow of the British Computer Society, a Chartered Engineer and Senior Member of the IEEE and ACM.
+He holds a BSc from the University of Newcastle upon Tyne and DPhil from the University of York, both in computer science, is a Chartered Fellow of the British Computer Society, a Chartered Engineer, and Senior Member of the IEEE and ACM.